cloud-gov/cg-site/_docs/compliance/incident-plans.md

 You can build a brief contingency plan that focuses on communications around the application and management of your application code and data.

 For example, consider writing down which roles on your team are subscribed to [Cloud.gov status updates](https://cloudgov.statuspage.io) (such as Application System Owner and Product Manager), and link to parts of the Cloud.gov documentation that give instructions for re-deploying your application or restoring data backups.
-If your agency doesn't provide a template, NIST provides templates, and feel free to adapt [the Cloud.gov contingency plan]({{ site.baseurl }}/docs/ops/contingency-plan/).
+If your agency doesn't provide a template, [FISMA](https://www.fedramp.gov/documents-templates/) and [NIST](https://csrc.nist.gov/pubs/sp/800/34/r1/upd1/final) provide resources.

 ### Functional exercise plan template